Block Trade

 Invest in equities, F&O, and upcoming IPOs effortlessly by opening a Demat account online.
 Enjoy a free subscription for the first year with Bajaj Broking.

-In India, block trades are executed during a specific trading window on recognised stock exchanges.
-Both the buyer and seller agree on the quantity and price in advance, and the trade is then reported to the exchange, ensuring transparency without influencing regular order books.
+In India, block trades take place during a dedicated trading window on recognised stock exchanges.
+The buyer and seller first agree on key details like the price and quantity through prior negotiation.
+Once finalised, the transaction is executed and reported to the exchange, ensuring transparency while keeping it separate from regular market activity.

 Understanding block trades